Uptown Task Force

 - Reusing existing buildings or designing new buildings consistent with historic character.

-Image above: The complicated original zoning in Uptown (top) is compared to the simplified Uptown Public Realm District (bottom) that replaced it.
+Images below show the complicated original zoning in Uptown (top photo) is compared to the simplified Uptown Public Realm District (bottom photo) that replaced it.

 - View the Uptown Public Realm District Zoning Map.